 Who you are

-We ask for associates to make a 12 or 18-month commitment to Public Practice, from 1 October 2019 – 30 September 2020 or 31 March 2021, either via a fixed term contract with their authority, or a secondment agreement between their authority and current employer.
+We ask for our associates to make a 12-month commitment to Public Practice, from 1 April 2019 – 31 March 2020, either via a fixed-term contract with their authority, or a secondment agreement between their authority and current employer.

-You will be willing to consider a full-time-equivalent salary of £30,000-£70,000, per year, depending on the seniority of the role and your experience.
+You will be willing to consider a full-time-equivalent salary of 30,000 – £60,000 depending on the seniority of the role and your experience.

-You will be willing to consider placements at an authority within London, the South East or East of England.
-Potential placements range from Camden to Cambridge and Barnet to Brighton, and we will look to match you with a placement that works for your personal circumstances and location.
-You will need to have the legal right to work in the UK as of October 2019.
+You will be willing to consider placements at an authority within London, the south east or east of England.
+You will need to have the legal right to work in the UK from April 2019 to April 2020.

 How to apply

-If your application is successful, you will be invited to a placement workshop on 1st, 2nd, 3rd or 4th July 2019 in central London.
+If your application is successful, you will be invited to a placement workshop on 8 or 9 January 2019.

-For more information, see our website to view our prospectus for associates, FAQs and to read the biographies of our current and past associates.
+For more information, see our website to view our prospectus for associates and FAQs.